CerberusVaeIII/event-tracker/README.md

     pip install -r requirements.txt
  4. Set environment variables
     Create a .env file in the root folder:
-    SECRET_KEY=secret_key (You can manually enter this too as any string, or generate one online or through an LLM) ALGORITHM=HS256
+    SECRET_KEY=secret_key (You can manually enter this too as any string, or generate one online) ALGORITHM=HS256
     ACCESS_TOKEN_EXPIRE_MINUTES=60
  5. Run alembic migrations